crimeraaa/dst-shellbells/README_OR_PERISH.md

 2. A Code Editor.
 3. A basic understing of ome basic Western Music Theory concepts. (rhythms, rhythmic syllable counting, scientific pitch notation, time signatures)

 For the entirety of this mod I will be using the scientific pitch notation system.
 It uses Letter Names combined with the respective octave of the note, e.g. C4, B3, F#5 and so on.

 I will also be using the American way of naming note durations such as "whole note", "half note", "quarter note" and so on as that's what I know best.

 Lastly, I'd encourage you to use some sort of counting system.
 I personally use the system that uses a mix of numbers are simple syllables.

-Such as "1 e and uh 2 e and uh 3 e and uh 4 e and uh" for sixteenth note subdivisions, which I personally spell as "1 e & a 2 e & a 3 e & a".
+	Such as "1 e and uh 2 e and uh 3 e and uh 4 e and uh" for 16th note subdivisions.
+	I personally spell the above as "1 e & a 2 e & a 3 e & a".
 	Triplets are "1 & a 2 & a 3 & a 4 & a".
+So on and so forth.